Syllabus for PJM-530

 You are required to complete written assignments, case studies, and exercises.
 The written assignments are on a variety of topics associated with the courses modules.

 If you are interested in knowing how your paper will be graded, click the following link.
 It shows the standards for grading, telling you what would constitute an "A" paper, a "B" paper, and so on.
+Final Paper Rubric.

-A Note About Research
+A Note about Research

 The use of Wikipedia or other online encyclopedias for graduate-level papers is inappropriate.
 Aside from the uneven quality of the information that may be found in these sources, the real issue is that the information presented in these sources is "already digested."
 Use of such sources is an unacceptable shortcut for the graduate student.
 Students gathering information from these sites are essentially obtaining analyses done by someone else, not doing the work themselves.
 Rather than exploring the literature on a subject, such students are merely using the words of others who have already taken this vital step in academic research.
-It is imperative that graduate students be able to search the more academically-oriented literature, sift through useful (and not so useful) information, analyze, synthesize, and report the results of their assignments.
+It is imperative that graduate students be able to search the more academically oriented literature, sift through useful (and not so useful) information, analyze, synthesize, and report the results of their assignments.
 All of these steps are bypassed if information is cited from an online site such as Wikipedia.
 To sum up: Using information summarized or annotated by someone else is an unacceptable shortcut for a graduate student.

 Your grade in the course will be determined as follows: